awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

    Use the AWS region selector to choose a region that supports CodeBuild and, if you're storing the source code in an Amazon S3 input bucket, choose the region where your input bucket is stored\.

 1. Create a pipeline\.
-For information, see [Create a Pipeline That Uses AWS CodeBuild \(CodePipeline Console\)](how-to-create-pipeline.md#how-to-create-pipeline-console)\.
+For information, see [Create a Pipeline That Uses CodeBuild \(CodePipeline Console\)](how-to-create-pipeline.md#how-to-create-pipeline-console)\.
 Leave all settings at their default values, except for these settings\.
    + For **Step 3: Add build stage**, for **Build provider**, choose CodeBuild\.
 For **Project name**, choose the build project you just created\.
    + For **Step 4: Add deploy stage**, for **Deployment provider**, choose **AWS Elastic Beanstalk**\.
      + For **Application name**, choose the Elastic Beanstalk application you just created\.